murilofarias/sharedpay/README.md

 # Change the working directory to the cloned project.
 $ cd sharedpay

-# Do the build of the application
+# Do the build of the application skipping tests
-$ ./mvnw package
+$ ./mvnw package -Dmaven.test.skip

 # Execute docker compose file
 $ docker compose up